fiftysevendegreesofrad/sdna_open/docs/sphinx/source/installation_usage.rst

 In older versions of Autocad, it is necessary to know the commands for running sDNA.
 (These can also be used in Autocad 2010 onwards, if preferred).
 Enter one of the following at the command prompt:

+- **sdnaconvertunlinks** to convert from intersection-connectivity to coincident endpoint connectivity

 -  **sdnaloaditn** to load ITN data